 The first factor is biological diversity, which is a great indicator for the status of an ecosystem.
 Next is the management of invasive species.
 Commercial fish populations, so fish eaten by humanity, are a separate factor because somehow producing human food is an indicator for how well an ecosystem is doing.
-Shouldn't that just be part of the whole ecosystem's biodiversity, or the next descriptor of good status: maintaining the integrity of marine food webs?
+Shouldn’t that just be part of the whole ecosystem’s biodiversity, or the next descriptor of good status: maintaining the integrity of marine food webs?
 But, yeah, apparently, feeding humans is on the scorecard.
-Other factors are eutrophication and contamination, maintaining the integrity of the sea floor, and not fucking up regional water conditions—all good ideas.
+Other factors are eutrophication and contamination, maintaining the integrity of the sea floor, and not ducking up regional water conditions—all good ideas.
 Also good ideas are limiting marine litter and the energy input into the ocean, so things like underwater noise.

 But, because humans are so important, contaminants in seafood consumed by humans, is a separate point again.
 So, who cares if there is mercury building up in top predators—unless we eat them, of course.
 I agree with a lot of these factors, but I just don’t know why we keep taking ourselves as gods or the center of the universe or whatever.

 I mean, the whole thing of caring for the ocean—at least for a majority of the population—is just self-preservation.
 The actual wonders of nature and how incredible sea creatures are, are secondary, unfortunately.
-But, even with the wrong driver behind the care, I prefer people giving a shit, even if they do it for the wrong reasons.
+But, even with the wrong driver behind the care, I prefer people giving a duck, even if they do it for the wrong reasons.